tomlinscote/action-automatic-releases/README.md

-# GitHub Automatic Releases
+# Automatic Releases with Custom Message

 This action simplifies the GitHub release process by automatically uploading assets, generating changelogs, handling pre-releases, and so on.
+It includes a custom message placed before the generated changelog.

 ## Contents